sid7367/funny-word-generator/README.md

 ## Usage
 - Click the "Generate Fact" button to display a new fun fact.
 - Hover over the container to see the interactive hover effect.
-- Enjoy the dynamic background video or image.
+- Enjoy the dynamic background video 🎥 or image 📷.

 ## Customisation
 - **Background Video/Image**: Replace the video or image URL in the HTML file to customize background.